Tax Deduction and Collection Account Number

 In India, a Tax Deduction and Collection Account Number (TAN) is a 10 digit alpha-numeric number issued by the Income Tax Department to the persons who are required to deduct or collect tax on payments made by them under the Indian Income Tax Act, 1961.

 Significance

 The Tax Deducted at Source (TDS) on payments made by assessees is deposited under the TAN to enable the assessees who have received the payments to claim the tax deducted in their income tax return.

+Application

-ApplicationTAN is applied through "Form No. 49B" (prescribed under Indian Income Tax Law).
+TAN is applied through "Form No. 49B" (prescribed under Indian Income Tax Law).
 A completed form can be submitted online at the NSDL website or at the "Tax Information Network Facilitation Center" (TIN-FC).
 These centers are established by NSDL, an appointed intermediary by the Central Government, across India.